meeshkan/unmock-okhttp/README.md

 Thanks for wanting to contribute!
 Take a look at our [Contributing Guide](CONTRIBUTING.md) for notes on our commit message conventions and how to run tests.

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.

 ## License

 [MIT](LICENSE)

-Copyright (c) 2018‚ 2019 [Meeshkan](http://meeshkan.com) and other [contributors](https://github.com/unmock/unmock-js/graphs/contributors).
+Copyright (c) 2018‚ 2019 [Meeshkan](http://meeshkan.com) and other [contributors](https://github.com/meeshkan/unmock-js/graphs/contributors).